alfarih31/alfarih31.github.io/_includes/docs/resume.md

 A geodesy service company with UAV as their main tools & also main products

 Achievements/Tasks:
+- Create pipeline for data acquisition of LIDAR surver to the Ground Control Station by integrating hardware to software by `ROS` (Robot Operating System), `Python`, `C++`, & `TCP` connection
 - Process data from LIDAR survey by UAV for land surveys and mapping by handmade program or outsourced from many git projects
-- Create an end-to-end application for production use using `Python` for backend (serving & processing) and `Node.Js` for frontend as Ground Control System Interface & Remote Data Acquisition System Interface using `React` framework
+- Create an end-to-end application for production use using `Python` for backend (serving & processing) and `Node.Js` to build the Ground Control Station System & the Remote Data Acquisition System.
+Both has a User Interface and were done by `ReactJS` framework and `ElectronJS`
-- Integrate hardware to software in roboting environment using `ROS` (Robot Operating System) framework by `C++` & `Python`

 ### Replus ([replus.co](https://replus.co)) - Software Engineer